 The COVID-19 outbreak in 2020 has posted serious challenges to the business community.
-In response, the Group has introduced a number of initiatives to provide support to our corporate customers who were impacted by the coronavirus.
-These include:

-- a program initiated by the Group to extend trade due date by 30 days, and term loan principal repayment by 6 months, for eligible customers was introduced in Feb Apr 2020; - an industry-wide relief programme called "Pre-approved Principal Payment Holiday Scheme" initiated by the HKMA was launched in May 2020, entailing an up to 90-day tenor extension for trade facilities and up to 6-month principal payment holiday for other loans; and - a special 100% Loan Guarantee under the SME Financing Guarantee Scheme was launched in April 2020.
-With caps on maximum tenor and loan size, this program involves transfer of title of the loan to the Hong Kong Mortgage Corporation, a quasi-government agency.
+In response, the Group has supported the industry-wide relief programme called "Pre-approved Principal Payment Holiday Scheme" initiated by the HKMA launched in May 2020, entailing an up to 90-day tenor extension for trade facilities and up to 6-month principal payment holiday for other loans; and the special 100% Loan Guarantee under the SME Financing Guarantee Scheme launched in April 2020.
 These initiatives were to support the immediate cash flow and liquidity of our corporate customers, without increasing our overall exposure to them.
 Eligible customers need to meet prescribed eligibility criteria to ensure that these customers were not under signs of stress before the COVID-19 outbreak.
 They are proactive measures to deal with the COVID-19 situations, rather than distressed restructuring.